 Resources are limited and this will only add another layer of investment on top of what is already being spent on providing electricity throughout the country.
 Access to electricity was never the silver bullet in improving livelihood quality, but it is nonetheless a good starting point.

-A proper environment must be built around the accessibility to energy to support the whole system.
+A proper environment must be built around the accessibility of energy to support the whole system.
 Improved local production, access, and mobility must be balanced by holistic support mechanisms.
 If the goal is to improve livelihood quality, many supplementing measures are needed.
-For example, those that aim to increase production need an established market demand to eventually improve local income thus ensuring the sustainability even further.
+For example, those that aim to increase production need an established market demand to eventually improve local income thus ensuring sustainability even further.

 Following closely is access to financial instruments, which will be crucial in supporting new activities and initiatives.
 Furthermore, another equally important part is the capacity building process as different skillsets will be needed to answer renewed challenges.